Italy–Uruguay relations

-Italy–Uruguay relations refers to the current and historical relations between Italy and Uruguay.
-Both nations enjoy friendly relations, the importance of which centers on the history of Italian migration to Uruguay.
-Approximately 40% of the Uruguayan population is of Italian origin.
-Both nations are members of the United Nations.
+Italy–Uruguay relations are the current and historical relations between Italy and Uruguay.
+Both nations enjoy warm and friendly relations, the importance of which centers on the history of Italian migration to Uruguay.
+Since 40% of the Uruguayan population is of Italian descent, relations between both nations have remained close, both politically and culturally.

 History

-In 1828, Uruguay obtained its independence after the Cisplatine War.
-In 1834, the Kingdom of Sardinia opened a consular agency in Montevideo, followed by the Grand Duchy of Tuscany and the Papal States.
-In 1842, Italian General (and future unifier of Italy) Giuseppe Garibaldi, fought for Uruguayan rebels during the Uruguayan Civil War against the Argentine Confederation and Uruguayan Nationalist Party.
+In 1834, the Kingdom of Sardinia opened a consular agency in Montevideo and was followed by the Grand Duchy of Tuscany and the Papal States.
+Italian General Giuseppe Garibaldi—a key figure in the Italian unification (Risorgimento) and the creation of the Kingdom of Italy—played a prominent role in the Uruguayan Civil War, fighting in support of the Gobierno de la Defensa.